Three Americans killed in Kabul hospital attack

 "As they were walking out of the hospital, the security guard opened fire on them, killing three and wounding another one," an Interior Ministry official said.

-"He was a loving, caring physician who served all of his patients with the utmost of respect," said Dr. Bruce Rowell, a paediatrician at Chicago's Lawndale Christian Health Center.

-The security guard shot himself after the attack and was treated at the hospital before being transferred to Afghan custody, Mark Knecht, chief financial officer of Cure International, said in a televised statement.

-Knecht said two other people were injured, but did not elaborate.
-The shooting occurred in the grounds of the Cure Hospital, which specialises in children's and maternal health.
-It is considered one of the country's leading hospitals, in addition to being a training institution.
+The shooting occurred in the grounds of the Cure Hospital which specialises in children's and maternal health.
+It is considered one of the country's leading hospitals as well as being a training institution.

-"They were not the people carrying guns, they did not have military uniforms, they came here under immense pressure and were here only to serve the people of Afghanistan," Dalil said of the victims.
+"They were not the people carrying guns, they did not have military uniforms, they came here under immense pressure and were here only to serve the people of Afghanistan," Dalil said.

 "This was an inhumane and brutal action, and unfortunately will impact our heath services."